deluke123/study/readme.txt

 12345666666666666

-Creating a branch  in new
+Creating a branch  in new and AND simple